chingu-voyages/voyage-project-tier3-menu-scheduler/README.md

 ![Weekly Menu Scheduler](./assets/meal_planner.jpg)

-In this voyage, your team will design and build an intuitive web application to simplify menu planning and ensure inclusivity for all employees, leveraging JSON-based datasets for dishes and allergy details.
+In this voyage, your team will design and build an intuitive web application to simplify menu planning and ensure inclusivity for all employees, leveraging dishes API.

 ## General Instructions